arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     #Specify the location for creating resources
     $location = "East US"

-    # TBD - THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
+    # TBD: THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
     $sourceDiskName = 'clouderadisk'

     #Provide the name of the OS disk that will be created using the snapshot